Ebuka-martins/Pennys-store-statistics-project/README.md

 **When the user enters invalid sales data for prediction**
 - When the user enters details that is not equal to six, the user will see an error message and a provision to re-enter sales data to predict the next year sales.
 - If the user also enteres an incorrect data, a helpful error messages use color highlights to distinguish between errors and successful input.
-- After a failed validation, the code direct the users on how to correct the input.
+- After a failed validation, the code directs the user on how to correct the input.

 ![invalid-data](Documentation/invalid-data.png)

 **When the user enters letters in place of data numbers or data number that are less than six**

-- When the user enter letters in place of whole numbers for sales prediction, the user will see an error message and a provision to re-enter sales details for next year prediction.
+- When the user enters letters in place of whole numbers for sales predictions, the user will see an error message and a provision to re-enter sales details for next year's prediction.
-- When the user enter a data less than the valid six digit, an error warning message will tell the user that they provided number less than six.
+- When the user enters data less than the valid six values, an error warning message will tell the user that they provided less than six values.

 ![invalid-letters](Documentation/invalid-letter.png)

-**When the user enters data numbers that are greater than the valid six digit numbers**
+**When the user enters more data than the valid six numbers**
 - When the users enters a number greater than the required valid six data number, an error message will tell you that you have provided a higher amount of number.
 - It will also tell the user that exactly six numbers are required to predict the next year sales.
 - I t also tells the user to re-enter the right amount of combination in other to predict the next year sales

 ![higher-input](Documentation/highr-input.png)

-**When the user enters a valid data numbers**
+**When the user enters valid data numbers**
 - When the user enters the valid combination, the predictive sales for the next year will be generated automatically.
 - Immediately after the data has been generated, the program will ask you if you want to predict sales for next year.
-- when the user enters `Yes`, a random number sales for next upper year will be generated, but if type `NO`you will be automatically exiting the program.
+- When the user enters `Yes`, random number sales for next upper year will be generated, but if type `NO` you will be automatically exiting the program.

 ![valid-data](Documentation/valid-data.png)